1. My setup

 Pretty much useless, but fun nevertheless :-)

 Note: the names of the different browsers may differ from model to model and provider to provider.
 You're not so much changing the browser on the device itself, but the way it retrieves information.
-I use a T-Mobile Curve 8900 which offers me three options:
+I used a T-Mobile Curve 8900 which offered me three options: